Man shot, killed by Boston police after stabbing officer

 “This is a very active investigation, the scene is still being processed, witnesses still being interviewed.
 This is the reminder of the dangers officers face every day and how quickly events can unfold when officers respond to a call,” said Police Chief Gregory Long.

-Glendale Street is expected to be closed well into Saturday.MORE NEWS: Worcester advises residents to wear masks indoors as COVID cases surge
+Glendale Street is expected to be closed well into Saturday.READ MORE: Randolph police officer Michael Beal killed in car crash on Route 3

-Police have not identified the man yet but said he appeared to be in his late 40s.
-It’s unclear what provoked the screaming in the first place.
+Dorchester residents say they awoke to the sound of gunfire outside their home on Glendale Street.

+“I just heard people screaming and crying and I heard a bunch of sirens.
+I thought I was dreaming,” one resident said.